 Resource Centre Provision

-The Kingsway School provides 18 places per year for students with severe learning difficulties and complex needs.
-The students are supported by 2 teachers and 11 Resourced School Inclusion Assistants (RSIAS) The school is not wheelchair accessible.
+The Kingsway School provides places per year for students with severe learning difficulties and complex needs.
+The students are supported by 2 teachers and Resourced School Inclusion Assistants (RSIAS) The school is not wheelchair accessible in many areas.

 At Kingsway, resourced students are an integral part of the school and go to the majority of lessons with their peers whilst being supported by an RSIA or special needs teacher.
-They are, when applicable, taught in the Resource Centre for English lessons, Speech and language, Life Skills and the Duke of Edinburgh Award Scheme.
-Some students are taught Maths in the Resource Centre.
+They are, when applicable, taught in the Resource Centre for Maths and English lessons, Speech and language, Life Skills and the Duke of Edinburgh Award Scheme.
 The teachers and RSIAs liaise with specific subject departments.
 They differentiate tasks, simplify literacy and numeracy, encourage independence and ensure inclusion for students in all aspects of school life.

 Students who benefit most from a place at The Kingsway Resource Centre